microsoft/MicroHack/03-Azure/01-01-App Innovation/OperationalizeAKSCluster/Challenges/05-Ingress-controller.md

 [Previous Challenge](./04-Scale-up.md) - **[Home](../README.md)**

-# Challenge 5: Access your services via an ingress controller

 ## Introduction

 To now access our services from outside the cluster, we will deploy and configure an ingress controller.
 One of the core concepts for AKS workloads and use cases.